 Why go?
 Vintage arcade games and boozy brunch combine in this quirky favourite.

-A dive bar located around the rear of a trendy bowling alley may not have traditionally earmarked itself as a brunch spot, but these days, you know it's going to mean those two golden words: Bottomless.
+A dive bar at the rear of a trendy bowling alley may not have traditionally earmarked itself as a brunch spot, but these days, you know it’s going to mean those two golden words: Bottomless.
 Booze.
 Yep, Thundercat Alley – with its retro Street Fighter games machine and rubber duck-covered bathroom ceiling – might fall on the more modern end of the brunching spectrum, but oh is it good.
 Flavour-packed flatbreads and sandwiches are essentially built for soaking up the drinks.
 They know us so well.

 Why go?
 Minimalist décor with maximal appeal, and a haven for veggies everywhere.